linzhi2013/MitoZ/version_2.3/README.md

 **If no related issues and answers are found, then please raise a new issue.
 If there are sensitive data and you would like to send me emails so we can check it in more details, PLEASE ALSO raise a new issue FIRSTLY, and finally UPLOAD corresponding anwsers (in English would be best) to this issue**, so that the same question won't be asked multiple times.
 Thanks!

+Besides,
-Besides, please **use a more specific title** for your issue, which can help others quickly understand your questions.
+1. please **use a more specific title** for your issue, which can help others quickly understand your questions.
+2. **An issue should be focused on only ONE specific quesion.** When this specific question has been addressed and you find a new question, then you should **open a NEW issue**, instead of asking another question under same thread.

 ![how_to_search_similar_issues](https://github.com/linzhi2013/MitoZ/blob/master/how_to_search_similar_issues.png)